Mulling (spectroscopy): Mulling agents

-Fluorolube is also commonly used, and is essentially a fluorocarbon based solution and exhibits strong carbon to fluorine bond absorptions from 1300 cm−1 onwards to 400 cm−1 in the mid-infrared spectrum.
+Another mulling agent that is commonly used is Fluorolube, essentially a fluorocarbon-based solution that exhibits strong carbon-to-fluorine bond absorptions from 1300 cm−1 onwards to 400 cm−1 in the mid-infrared spectrum.
 The useful range for observation of a sample in a mid-infrared spectrum when using Fluorolube as the mulling agent is 4000 cm−1 to 1300 cm−1.

-Therefore, if possible, it is preferable to run a sample as both a Nujol mull and a Fluorolube mull.
-This allows for all of the spectral features of the sample to be seen in an infrared spectrum, because the regions masked by each specific mulling agent are unaffected in the other spectrum.
+Because of these two agents’ complementary absorption processes, it is common to run a sample as both a Nujol mull and a Fluorolube mull separately.
+This allows for all of the spectral features of the sample to be seen in an infrared spectrum, since the regions masked by each specific mulling agent are unaffected by the other.